International Collaboration to guide and investigate the potential for HIV cure by Stem Cell Transplantation

 We prospectively study allogeneic SCT recipients with HIV-1 infection, collecting complete information on underlying malignancy, chemotherapy, transplant procedure, donor selection, HIV-tropism, cART, and virological and immunological characteristics of a variety of samples before and after the transplant.

-Information for patients
+Information for people with HIV

 Consortium statement on treatment interruption